aardappel/treesheets/README.md

 2. Build using `cmake --build _build`.
 3. Install using `sudo cmake --install _build`.

-There is also a `src/Makefile`, this is deprecated.

 OSX:

 1. Build wxWidgets as follows (inside the wxWidgets dir):